chalk/chalk/readme.md

 ### Modifiers

-- `reset` - Resets the current color chain.
+- `reset` - Reset the current style.
-- `bold` - Make text bold.
+- `bold` - Make the text bold.
-- `dim` - Emitting only a small amount of light.
+- `dim` - Make the text have lower opacity.
-- `italic` - Make text italic. *(Not widely supported)*
+- `italic` - Make the text italic. *(Not widely supported)*
-- `underline` - Make text underline. *(Not widely supported)*
+- `underline` - Put a horizontal line below the text. *(Not widely supported)*
+- `overline` - Put a horizontal line above the text. *(Not widely supported)*
-- `inverse`- Inverse background and foreground colors.
+- `inverse`- Invert background and foreground colors.
-- `hidden` - Prints the text, but makes it invisible.
+- `hidden` - Print the text but make it invisible.
 - `strikethrough` - Puts a horizontal line through the center of the text. *(Not widely supported)*
-- `visible`- Prints the text only when Chalk has a color level > 0.
+- `visible`- Print the text only when Chalk has a color level above zero.
 Can be useful for things that are purely cosmetic.

 ### Colors